ChibuikemMichaelIlonze/hng-intership-stage3-v2/README.md

 Image Gallery App
-A simple web application for managing and viewing an image gallery.
+A simple web application for managing, rearranging and viewing an image gallery.

 Table of Contents
 About